Moving from problem to prototype over 4 weeks

 To get ahead of the game, download a copy of the FaithTech Playbook by clicking below.

 Each element of the 4D cycle will include around 1 hour of teaching (online or in-person in your city), and time for workshopping the relevant tool for the challenge you'd like to solve (around 1 hour more).
-Between the weekly sessions, you will want to engage with your team and continue to build, and this will vary dependent on your role in the team, and the stage of the cycle you are completing.
+Between your community meetups, you will want to engage with your team and continue to build, and this will vary dependent on your role in the team, and the stage of the cycle you are completing.
 We estimate between 2 and 5 hours per week on these elements.

-There are a number of options following the event.
-FaithTech is focussed on community, so we always hope that your connection with the team and the city grow from here.
+There are a number of options - FaithTech is focussed on community, so we always hope that your connection with the team and the city grow from here.
 There will be options to continue your project, explore hand-off options, or even get startup training from a partner organization.